xinzhili/db-mcp-server/README.md

 4. **Push** to the branch: `git push origin new-feature`
 5. **Submit** a pull request

-Please make sure your code follows our coding standards and includes appropriate tests.
+Please ensure your code follows our coding standards and includes appropriate tests.

-## 📝 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📧 Support & Contact
+## Support & Contact

 - For questions or issues, email [mnhatlinh.doan@gmail.com](mailto:mnhatlinh.doan@gmail.com)
 - Open an issue directly: [Issue Tracker](https://github.com/FreePeak/db-mcp-server/issues)